100-m/nx.digital/doc/security.md

 **SSH**, or secure shell, is a secure protocol and the most common way of safely administering remote servers.
 Using several encryption technologies, SSH provides a mechanism for establishing a cryptographically secured connection between two parties, authenticating each side to the other, and passing commands and output back and forth.

 Impress solution and software factory uses public-key cryptography to encrypt and decrypt login information to the servers.
-Public–key cryptography uses a public key to encrypt a piece of data, and then the recipient uses the private key to decrypt the data.
+Public-key cryptography uses a public key to encrypt a piece of data, and then the recipient uses the private key to decrypt the data.
 The public and private keys are known as a key pair.
 Public-key cryptography enables you to securely access your instances using a private key instead of a password.

 ### Protect access with passwords is a bad habit: